 Conservation is easiest and cheapest way to extend groundwater resources.
 Practical and easy-to-implement tips on how to conserve both indoors and in the landscape are found in these subpages.
 This page includes information on rainwater harvesting, water-wise landscaping, indoor & outdoor water conservation tips, and how to's for a self-irrigation audit.

 Every other year the District recognizes outstanding groundwater stewards.
 Nomination forms, past winners, and this year's categories are available on this page.

 Groundwater to the Gulf: Summer Institute for Central Texas Educators page:

 The District, in collaboration with many local water agencies, hosts a three-day, field trip-based summer institute designed to provide tools for teaching water-focused curricula to students in grades four through eight.
 Educators receive hands-on field experiences with local water experts, FREE Curricula, TEKS-aligned activities, resources, and 22 continuing education credits.

-Water Well Check-up page:
+Well Owners page:

 This page contains resources for well owners including the newly released Well Owner Guide and information on the annual Water Well Check-Up day for area residents.